 - 1 cup water for grinding or as required

-- mix all the ingredients and grind to a smooth paste with some water.
+- grind all the ingredients to a smooth paste.

 1. firstly we will dry roast 2 tablespoon peanuts (moongphali) on a pan. you can skip this step if you already have roasted peanuts with you.

-2. roast the peanuts till its brown in color. you can peel the peanuts if you wish. i haven’t peeled the peanuts for this chutney recipe.
+2. roast the peanuts till they become crunchy in color. you will see some black spots on then when they are roasted well. you can peel the peanuts if you wish. i haven’t peeled the peanuts for this chutney recipe.

 3. keep the roasted peanuts aside in a plate.